blacklabelops-legacy/jenkins/README.md

 ### Jenkins Installing Plugins

-PREVIEW!
-CURRENTLY NOT WORKING!
+Finally got this working:

-You can define a set of plugins that will be installed during initialization.
+You can define a set of plugins that will be installed, if necessary, during initialization.
 Very good for testing out new plugins.
 Also adding default plugins like swarm.
 You have to define a list of plugin-ids seperated by a whitespace.